pjotrekk/lightning/blogpost/blogpost.md

 ```

 A lot is going on here.
-`@Profile("withEmulator")` - the app is supposed to read data from the real lightning detectors so we want to have the ability to enable/disable the emulator.
+`@Profile("withEmulator")` - the app is supposed to read data from the real lightning detectors so I want to have the ability to enable/disable the emulator.
 There are lots of ways to specify the Spring Profile.
 I've chosen to have it in the application.yml as `spring.profiles.active` so you can just run the app without additional params.
 To disable it just comment/remove these lines.

 `@Log4j2`, `@RequiredArgsConstructor` - these are Lombok annotations.
-The first generates a logger (We can use it via e.g. `log.info("message")`), the second generates a constructor for all fields that are final.
+The first generates a logger (you can use it via e.g. `log.info("message")`), the second generates a constructor for all fields that are final.
 As you see it fits great with Constructor Dependency Injection!

-We are injecting the Environment with all the needed information about the Kafka instance we're going to write to, the LightningGenerator we've just created (it's a @Component so we can inject it via constructor) and the Executor to run the pipeline in a separate Thread.
+I'm injecting the Environment with all the needed information about the Kafka instance I'm going to write to, the LightningGenerator I've just created (it's a @Component so you can inject it via constructor) and the Executor to run the pipeline in a separate Thread.

 Now let's get to the core - `sendLightningData()` method.
 At first it receives a `PipelineOptions` Bean and creates a `Pipeline` object using the given options.

 Then it creates a `GenerateSequence` Beam PTransform that generate sequence of `Long` values in the specified (from, to) range.
-If we don't specify `.to(limit)` then we get an infinite streaming input for our pipeline.
+If you don't specify `.to(limit)` then you get an infinite streaming input for our pipeline.
 Otherwise it's a simple batch.
 I also specified `.atRate(count, duration)` to specify how many elements to produce in given duration.
 I've chosen 1 element per 2 seconds.
 This object is applied to the pipeline.

 The next step is to map the value to something actually useful. `MapElements` transform enables just that.
 It's similiar to Java's Stream API `.map` function.
-It accepts a SimpleFunction object that we defined below.
+It accepts a SimpleFunction object that is defined below.
 The lightning is generated and emitted as Kafka's `ProducerRecord`.

 `.setCoder` is super important.
 Beam does not require to specify a coder for simple types, but for custom ones it needs to have a coder specified.
 The runner needs to be able to serialize and deserialize objects that are sent through the pipeline.
 It's not a simple in-memory stream.